Why it's important to make a will

 Although it is possible to write a will by yourself, it is advisable to use a solicitor as there are various legal formalities you need to follow to make sure that your will is valid.
 You may also need legal advice for more complicated matters.
 A solicitor can also advise you about how Inheritance Tax affects you.

 A solicitor may be able to visit you in your own home, care home or hospital.
 The cost of writing up a will can vary between solicitors and will depend on how complicated your affairs may be and the experience of the solicitor.
-As well as solicitors, voluntary organisations such as Citizens Advice Bureau and Age NI can also help with your will.
+As well as solicitors, voluntary organisations such as Age NI can also help with your will.

 Visit the Law Society of Northern Ireland website to find a solicitor near you.